-The Helmholtz Information & Data Science Academy (HIDA) offers doctoral students and post-docs attractive opportunities to obtain the necessary training and continuing education in a wide variety of methods and to become part of a community-wide data science network.
+HIDA offers doctoral researchers and scientists attractive opportunities to obtain training and continuing education in a wide range of methods and to become part of an international data science network.